minchinweb/blog.minchin.ca/content/20250316-sea-of-tranquility.md

 The audiobook came in at just under 6 hours.

 I discovered after I had listened to the story that the author is Canadian.
-The story's "not Americism" shows itself in both direct and more subtle ways.
+The story's "not Americanism" shows itself in both direct and more subtle ways.
 For one, the story opens with a young British man in 1912 who, exiled from polite society, goes to Canada: first to Halifax and then to Victoria, and then up the west coast of Vancover Island (rather than, say, an American from New York